tkn-tub/ns3-gym/src/sixlowpan/doc/sixlowpan.rst

 standpoint, as it does extend it beyond the original scope by supporting also other kinds of networks.

-Other than that, the module strictly follows RFCs 4944 and 6282, with the following exceptions:
+Other than that, the module strictly follows :rfc:`4944` and :rfc:`6282`, with the following exceptions:

 * MESH and LOWPAN_BC0 dispatch types are not supported